Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Scattering amplitudes defined following LSZ-prescription using off-shell amplitudes defined this way are unitary and satisfy cutting rules \cite{Pius:2016jsl,Sen:2016ubf,Sen:2016bwe,Sen:2016uzq}. \\
+Scattering amplitudes defined following LSZ-prescription using off-shell amplitudes defined this way are unitary and satisfy cutting rules \cite{PiusSen1604,Sen201610,Sen201606,Sen201607}.

-{\bf Objective 3}: {\it Describe an explicit construction of the 1PI region inside the moduli space of Riemann surfaces in terms of Fenchel-Nielsen coordinates and also describe a gluing compatible choice of local coordinates around the punctures.
-Also provide a systematic method for distributing PCOs over the entire region of moduli space in a gluing compatible fashion.
-Then construct the superstring measure using the Beltrami differentials associated with the Fenchel-Nielsen coordinate vector fields.}
+\newl {\bf Objective 3}: {\it Describing an explicit construction of the 1PI region inside the moduli space of Riemann surfaces in terms of Fenchel-Nielsen coordinates and also describe a gluing compatible choice of local coordinates around the punctures.
+Also, provide a systematic method for distributing PCOs over the entire region of moduli space in a gluing-compatible fashion.
+Then construct the superstring measure using the Beltrami differentials associated with the Fenchel-Nielsen vector fields.}